-The best place to get up-to-date information about novel coronavirus COVID-19 is the BC Centre for Disease Control at http://www.bccdc.ca/health-info/diseases-conditions/covid-19.
+Up-to-date information about novel coronavirus COVID-19 is available from the BC Centre for Disease Control at http://www.bccdc.ca/health-info/diseases-conditions/covid-19.

 If we need medical care related to COVID-19 because we think we may have been exposed to, or are experiencing, symptoms of COVID-19, we can call 8-1-1.
 We can also use the self-assessment at https://covid19.thrive.health/.